mark3982/water.rs/README.md

 So routing would allow `netA` to address `netD`, `netC`, and `netE`.
 This would be done by special endpoints that would detect traffic destined for `netE` on `netB` and forward this to `netD` would would then forward to `netE` making the circuit complete.

+_With out routing `netA` would have to directly be connected to `netE` or any other net that it wishes to address._

+Threads And Memory
+===

+Currently, for `recvorblock` support one thread is spawned per net.
+Also, per TCP link two threads are spawned where one handles sending and the other recieving.
+This adds overhead and I may at some point in time reduce the number of TCP link threads to one by making the sending thread try to actually perform the send.
+Also memory consumption is not a large concern even though each endpoint stores messages because the actual message data is shared by using `clone` on each message.
+When the message is pulled out of the endpoint the message is `dup`ed.